JingjingWu710/Employee_Management/README.md

 # Employee Mangement System (Azure, CI/CD, React.js + Spring Boot)
 **This web app has been deployed on Azure and implemented CI/CD.
-Sometimes it needs me to restart manually becuase I don't turn on the automatical restarting feature.**
+Sometimes it needs me to restart manually becuase I don't turn on the automatic restarting feature.**

 The frontend and backed are independently deployed with different Azure app service.